How to balance livelihood and longing, and discover your true work in the world

 If you ever feel stuck or could use some accompaniment on the journey, you’re far from alone.
 I’ve spent the past few years coaching people through this process towards wholeness.

-But because sometimes all you need is a good question and a compassionate space to answer it, and you can overhear yourself say exactly what you’ve been longing to know.
+Sometimes all you need is a good question and a compassionate space to answer it, and you can overhear yourself say exactly what you’ve been longing to know.